 Louisville’s Fern Creek/Highview United Ministries operates the “H.E.L.P.”
 Program (Health Equipment Loan program).
 Individuals can borrow, at no cost and for as long as needed, wheelchairs, walkers, canes, shower chairs and even hospital beds.
-Call 502-762-9608 for more information.
+Call 502-762-9608 for assistance and more information.

 There are many opportunities for medication assistance.
 We suggest that you first ask your doctor for samples of the medicines.
 Many doctors are willing to help in this manner.
 Second, we encourage you to contact one of the Patient Assistance Programs to see if you can qualify directly through the drug manufacturer’s assistance program.
 We are happy to help you access these resources.
 Call 502-254-3388.